 WHO and NIOSH safe listening guidelines

-Hearing damage is cumulative - a loud commute plus loud music at home stacks.
-The worst part is the damage is usually painless and silent, showing up years later as tinnitus, frequency notches, and reduced spatial hearing.
+Hearing damage is cumulative.
+A loud commute plus loud music at home stacks.
+The damage is usually painless and silent, surfacing years later as tinnitus, frequency notches, and reduced spatial hearing.

 What this calculator gets right (and what it can't)

-The math here is the textbook headphone power-to-SPL formula: P = V² ÷ Z, then SPL = sensitivity + 10·log10(P_mW).
-It tells you the average SPL at a given volume; real music has 10-15 dB of crest factor on top, so transient peaks land higher than the displayed average.
+The math is the textbook headphone power-to-SPL formula: P = V² ÷ Z, then SPL = sensitivity + 10·log10(P_mW).
+It tells you the average SPL at a given volume - real music has 10-15 dB of crest factor on top, so transient peaks land higher.

-Coupling to your ear (open vs. closed cans, IEM seal quality, head-related transfer function) shifts the in-ear SPL by a few dB in either direction.
-For a precise measurement, use a coupler or a calibrated SPL meter at the ear cup.
+Coupling to your ear (open vs closed cans, IEM seal quality, head-related transfer function) shifts the in-ear SPL by a few dB in either direction.
+For a precise number, use a coupler or a calibrated SPL meter at the ear cup.